 The early stage of diabetic retinopathy is called background retinopathy.
 At this stage there are tiny blood spots, small microvascular changes (microaneurysms) and leakage of proteins and fat (exudates).
-In the early stages, the patient may not notice any visual symptoms.
+In the early stages, one may not notice any visual symptoms.

 As the retinopathy progresses, new abnormal vessels may develop (neovascularisation) on the surface of the retina or the optic nerve.
 These abnormal vessels may rupture and bleed into the eye and cause a sudden loss of vision.
 There may also be scarring and fibrosis which may cause traction and pull on the retina, resulting in retinal detachment and loss of vision.

-If the macula (the central retina) is affected and there is leakage of fluid and swelling, patients may lose vision.
+If the macula (the central retina) is affected and there is leakage of fluid and swelling, vision may be lost.

-Patients with diabetes should go for regular eye checks to monitor for eye complications.
-Theeye specialist will carry out a thorough check which includes dilating the pupils so that he can examine the retina.
+Those with diabetes should go for regular eye checks to monitor for eye complications.
+The eye specialist will carry out a thorough check which includes dilating the pupils so the retina can be examined.
 Sometimes, a fundus flourescein angiography (FFA) is performed to evaluate the severity and extent of the disease.